 Don’t Use the Tablecloth as a Napkin

 Yes, this needs to be said.
 I’ve seen ‘em swipe a mouth and I’ve even seen ‘em pat down a hand - all with the BBQ’s proud plaid tablecloth.
 It’s sad and should never be done.
 The tablecloth is an aesthetic.
 A decor that is essential to the dining experience.
 Don’t dirty the linen.
-Bring some extra napkins in your clear clutch bag and when one gets too saucy toss it and grab another.
+Bring some extra napkins in your clear bag and when one gets too saucy toss it and grab another.
 Just don’t touch that trimming!

 Don’t Tell The Chef the Steak Sucked